Cristian Pache

-Cristian Rafael Pache (/ˈpɑːtʃeɪ/ PAH-chay; born November 19, 1998) is a Dominican professional baseball outfielder for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2020 with the Atlanta Braves.
+Cristian Rafael Pache (/ˈpɑːtʃeɪ/ PAH-chay; born November 19, 1998) is a Dominican professional baseball outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Oakland Athletics, Philadelphia Phillies, Baltimore Orioles, and Miami Marlins.

 Early life

 Pache, the second of three children, was born in Santo Domingo Centro in the Dominican Republic to a factory worker and a homemaker.